 Miners’ correlations with precious metals

-At the same time, price change predictability can be affected as precious metal prices rise and fall.
-If we look at First Majestic, for example, it’s correlation with gold dropped from a three-year correlation of ~0.71 to a one-year correlation of ~0.65.
-A correlation of ~0.65 means that ~65.0% of the time, First Majestic has moved in the same direction as gold over the past year.
+Yamana’s correlation with gold has increased from a three-year correlation of ~0.74 to a one-year correlation of ~0.80.
+A correlation of ~0.80 means that ~80.0% of the time, Yamana has moved in the same direction as gold in the last year.